ImranJuma/JumaChat/ReadMe.txt

+LastUpdate: 05/04/2019

 Instructions on how to startup application

 Cd the project location in terminal

-Cd COMP_2601_A4
+-> Cd COMP_2601_A4
-Cd Chat Server Nodejs with WebSockets
+-> Cd Chat Server Nodejs with WebSockets
+-> Type "npm install"
-Type node app.js ** This will get your server running
+-> Type "node app.js" ** This will get your server running

 Run the application on Xcode, using device iPhone 6, iPhone 7, iPhone 8, other sizes will not work

 Click the Take Me To Chat

 Connect To The Server

 Type and Send Messages
 ** Using the enter button to send a message won’t work, you need to press the send button

 ** Return to the other pages

 ** See your conversation in the terminal and web view at the local port listed in terminal

 **Enjoy

 **When viewing the code open A4, and then open a4.xcworkspace and not a4.xcodeproj as the files are all in the sxworkspace because we used the pods!!!!